anyaharter97/notes/reference_virt_libvirt-dbus.md

         * `o`: valid DBus object path
         * `i`: gint32

-2. In `src/connect.h`, mirror the following changes:
+2. In `src/connect.h`, add a line to create an array for the callback ids

     ``` diff
     @@ -24,6 +24,7 @@ struct virtDBusConnect {